 I felt a deeply saddened by the news that The Oil Drum was to stop publishing new posts at the end of the month.
+It was a good place not only to read new project updates, but also buy article online for future uses.
 The comments both on the website and on Twitter have been resoundingly positive, with many long time readers/first time posters logging on specifically to say how much they had learnt and to thank all the contributors.

 The end of something familiar is always hard to take but as seems the administrators cannot be swayed it is time to look elsewhere.
 I personally have chosen Resilience.org which is the relatively new reincarnation of the Post Carbon Institute’s Energy Bulletin.

 Why then did Energy Bulletin morph into something quite different while The Oil Drum remained relatively unchanged over the years?
 I think the answer is survival.
 Many people may cringe to hear this but success on the internet is about how well you can market your product (website).
 You may have great content but unless lots of people are reading it then what is the point?

 I think this is where the downfall of The Oil Drum lies.
 It has published incredibly important work but refused to change with the times and become more relevant.
 Public interest in peak oil peaked at the end of 2005 with another surge of interest in the middle of 2008.
 And yet The Oil Drum faithfully stayed the course, publishing in depth technical articles that often showed an alternative view to the mainstream story being fed through the media.

 I think though at a certain point they began preaching to the converted and needed to change gear.
 Readers knew their was a problem, and rather than providing solutions The Oil Drum kept outlining the same problems in different ways.
 If you look at Resilience.org today compared to Energy Bulletin a few years ago the main difference is a lot more stories on growing your own food, building community and transitioning to a low energy lifestyle.
 This is all very important stuff that people are really want to learn about.